termux/unstable-packages/README.md

 ## Contributing

-If you wish to request package, submit a bug report or pull request for this project, take a look on our [contributing guide](./CONTRIBUTING.md).
+If you wish to submit a bug report or pull request for this project, take a look on our [contributing guide](./CONTRIBUTING.md).

+Note that we do not accept package requests in [unstable-packages](https://github.com/termux/unstable-packages) project.

 ## External links